cardano-community/guild-operators/docs/Scripts/cntools.md

 ##### Download and Update
 The update functionality is provided from within CNTools.
 In case of breaking changes, please follow the prompts post upgrade.
 If stuck, it's always best to re-run latest prereqs before proceeding.

+!> If you have not updated in a while, it is possible that you might come from a release with breaking change.
+If so, please be sure to check out the [upgrade](upgrade.md) instructions

 ##### Navigation
 The scripts menu supports both arrow key navigation and shortcut key selection.
 The character within the square brackets is the shortcut to press for quick navigation.
 For other selections like wallet and pool menu that doesn't contain shortcuts, there is a third way to navigate.
 Key pressed is compared to the first character of the menu option and if there is a match selection jumps to this location.
 A handy way to quickly navigate a large menu.